Thread arts have been used for hundreds of years to decorate clothing and home goods.

 As a beginner, the best way to learn is by using a whole strand.
 This gives you an easy-to-see project, and you’ll learn what stitches look like as you progress.
 When you become more comfortable, using fewer strands for outlines and details will become easier.

 Some artists use yarn, twine, or even fishing line to embroider and decorate designs.
 The best way to start is often the simplest, and starting with embroidery doesn’t have to be complicated.
+An option for getting started without hassle is “crewel” thread.
+It’s about the same weight as embroidery thread, but it is one piece, rather than six strands, making it easier to see stitches, and easier to fix mistakes.

 Ready to Get Started?